 Figure 1.
 High Level Representation of SRRO Metadata Ontology Tool.
 A) Highest level terms for SSRO include terms that have been mapped to BFO (generically dependent continuant) and those that have not.
 B) New terms were primarily to si-ontology, si-resource, si-resource-metadata.
 Red arrows denote locations of terms based of the new graph.

 We generated the initial ontology using the prior metonto.rdf central hierarchy for the original base file.
 Afterwards, we assessed multiple different ontologies to identify terms that can be reused or implemented into SSRO.
-Currently, SSRO imports terms from the Ontology Metadata Vocabulary (OMV), OBO Metadata Ontology (OMO), and the Changes and Annotations Knowledge Base (ChAO KB).
 Figure 1 shows the upper level classes that are not imported from other ontologies within the SI Service Meta Ontology.

-Afterwards, we consulted the above 12 categories to identify common metadata features that are occur within multiple knowledge sources and ontologies.
+Afterwards, we consulted the above 14 categories to identify common metadata features that are occur within multiple knowledge sources and ontologies.
 The ontologies and knowledgebases we have queried, along with their definitions, are listed below: